 You can also catch listeriosis from:

-- someone else who has it – for example, if you eat food they have handled when they have not washed their hands
+- someone else who has it – for example, if you eat food they've handled when they've not washed their hands

 - close contact with farm animals – especially sheep and cows that are giving birth